Share

 In 1995, I moved to Greece, initially planning to stay for a few months, but I ended up living there for two years.
 During this time, I taught English, and as part of the curriculum, I helped students practice their pronunciation through discussions on various topics, including environmental issues.
 Over the course of three rounds of exams, I noticed a significant increase in environment-based topics, from 18% to 38%.
 This rise in environmental awareness made me realise that I needed to gather more comprehensive information on the subject.

 I sought out Greenpeace Greece for relevant materials, a decision that marked a turning point in my life.
-On the day I visited their office, Athens was sweltering under an intense heatwave, and a rubbish strike had left the streets piled high with black sacks of garbage.
-The heat was so extreme that the rubbish caught fire, sending thick, black smoke through the streets.
+On the day I visited their office, Athens was sweltering under an intense heatwave, and a rubbish strike had left the streets piled high with black sacks of materials.
+The heat was so extreme that the materials caught fire, sending thick, black smoke through the streets.
 As I fled the smoke, I stumbled upon the Greenpeace office, gasping for air.
 It was a surreal moment, but one that further fuelled my passion for environmental activism.

 Despite the language barrier, I was able to understand the core of Greenpeace’s message: many environmental problems, including flooding, had relatively simple solutions.
 The problem wasn’t that these solutions didn’t exist; it was that they were not widely implemented.
 For example, many bad things could be prevented by changing behaviours or being better prepared.
 These two concepts—stopping harmful practices and preparing for potential disasters—became the cornerstones of my environmental philosophy.